 Autograph's events are popular, and often sell out.
 We cannot guarantee that tickets will be available on the door, and recommend booking a ticket in advance.
 If you need to cancel your ticket for any reason, you can receive a refund up to 24 hours before the start of the event.
 Concessions tickets are available for students, those on low income, and 65+.
 Seating is not reserved in advance, and is on a first-come first-seated basis.
 You do not need to bring your paper ticket to the event.

-Tickets to this event can be booked on this webpage, on Eventbrite, via the Facebook event, by phoning Autograph at 020 7729 9200, or by emailing email@example.com.
-Tickets to Autograph's events are only available through Eventbrite, Autograph, and Autograph's Facebook page.
-Tickets obtained unofficially or resold via social media or other platforms may not be genuine.
+Tickets to this event can only be booked from: this webpage, on Eventbrite, via the Eventbrite ticketing plugin on Autograph's Facebook event, by phoning Autograph at 020 7729 9200, or by emailing email@example.com.
+Tickets obtained unofficially or resold on Facebook and other social media may not be genuine.

 Please note that photography and/or filming will take place at this event.
 Images from this event may be used by Autograph and external press for marketing and promotional use, including: printed and online publicity, social media, press releases, or other use.